dotnet/roslynator/README.md

 - documentation for [developers](https://josefpihrt.github.io/docs/roslynator/developers)
 - available [issues](https://github.com/JosefPihrt/Roslynator/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aup-for-grabs)

-NOTE: Bugfixes or small improvements can be implemented right away.
+TIP: Bugfixes or small improvements can be implemented right away.
 Larger task like adding new analyzer or refactoring should be discussed first.

 ## Command Line Tool